Seatis/my-teaching-materials/javascript/project-music-player/specification.md

 ### Playlist tracks

 The `id` URL parameter is always required since it identifies the playlist you want to have some operation with.

+`GET /playlis-tracks/`
+ - Without a `playlist_id` it should return all tracks in the `root` folder.
+Subfolders should be explored recursively.

 `GET /playlis-tracks/:playlist_id`
  - Lists all the tracks added to the playlist